WorldWideTelescope/wwt-webgl-engine/docs/engine/engine-helpers-index.md

-More idiomatic wrappers for the [engine](../engine/).
+More idiomatic wrappers for the [WWT engine](../engine/).

-This package provides infrastructure for controlling the WWT engine with your own JavaScript/TypeScript coe.
-It’s higher-level than the pure [@wwtelescope/engine](../engine/) implementation, but not as sophisticated as the [@wwtelescope/engine-pinia](../engine-pinia/) package, which depends on [Vue] and [Pinia].
+This package provides infrastructure for controlling the WWT engine with your own JavaScript/TypeScript code.
+It’s higher-level than the pure [@wwtelescope/engine](../engine/) implementation, but not as sophisticated as the [@wwtelescope/engine-pinia](../engine-pinia/) package, which helps you include WWT in modern, component-based web applications via the [Vue] and [Pinia] frameworks.

 [Vue]: https://vuejs.org/
 [Pinia]: https://pinia.vuejs.org/

-Your primary gateway into this package is the [WWTInstance](./classes/WWTInstance.html) type, which provides an object-oriented interface for controlling the WWT engine.
+Your primary gateway into this package is the {@link WWTInstance} type, which provides an object-oriented interface for controlling the WWT engine.